 The NAR was created in 1957 as an advocate of the model rocketry hobby.
 Over the past four decades the hobby has grown to encompass rocket motor types and performance unavailable to the modeler at the NAR’s inception.
 In response to this growth the NAR offers a certification process which permits individuals to purchase and use rocket motors whose physical constraints and performance exceed traditional model rocket boundaries.
 Rocket motors which exceed model rocketry motor definitions and the models that use these motors are collectively referred to as high power rocketry.

 In order to expand the opportunities available to Junior and Leader members of NAR, the following Jr. HPR Participation Program is offered to Junior/Leader members ages 14 through 17 so that they may fly H and I class motors.
-The Level 1 Junior/Leader HPR participation program will follow the same basic procedure used for the HPR certification for Senior NAR members.
+The Junior Level 1 High Power Participation Program (JrHPP) will follow the same basic procedure used for the HPR certification for Senior NAR members.
 However due to legal restrictions pertaining to the purchase and possession of high power rocket motors, ejection charges and related items, there are additional requirements, as outlined in this procedure.

-Junior High Power participation is intended to provide a measure of the modeler’s competence to avoid gross violations of good modeling practice and safe model operation.
+The Junior Level 1 HPR Participation Program is intended to provide a measure of the modeler’s competence to avoid gross violations of good modeling practice and safe model operation.
 The program is not foolproof.
 A single demonstration of a modeler’s skills does not guarantee consistent safe performance.
 The participation program does not replace competent range personnel (note that high power range safety officers will require High Power certification of the sponsor per NFPA 1127) to provide assurance of safe models and operating practices.

 - Launch models containing multiple motors with a total installed impulse of 320.01 Newton-seconds to 640 Newton-seconds, or

-- Launches models containing a single motor with a total installed impulse of 160.01 Newton-seconds to 640 Newton-seconds, or
+- Launch models containing a single motor with a total installed impulse of 160.01 Newton-seconds to 640 Newton-seconds, or

-- Launches models powered by rocket motors not classified as model rocket motors per NFPA 1122, e.g.:
+- Launch models powered by rocket motors not classified as model rocket motors per NFPA 1122, e.g.:

 - Average thrust in excess of 80.0 Newtons

-- Contains in excess of 125 grams of propellant and are limited to only H and I motors
+- Containing in excess of 125 grams of propellant and are limited to only H and I motors

 - Minimum Requirements